 PDA, which stands for Personal Digital Assistant, is a small device that can store information.
 This includes contact numbers, addresses, dates as well as anything writeable that is worthy of taking note of.

-The device works as a digital diary and was used extensively by businessmen in earlier times.
+The device worked as a digital diary and was used extensively by businessmen in earlier times.
 A smartphone is a gadget that combines the work of a PDA with that of a mobile phone.

 So, a user can not only store information but also make calls, exchange emails and browse the net.
 However, the applications of a smartphone are not limited to these.